levdjepko/python_learning_curve/notebooks/readme.md

-This folder contains the notebooks written mostly in Anaconda
+This folder contains the notebooks written in Anaconda.
+The first one is the Investment Estimator app